 Moms-to-be who eat a diet rich in fruits, veggies, lean meats, and whole grains are 15 percent more likely to carry their child to term than women who lean toward sugar, fat, and processed foods, according to research from Sahlgrenska Academy University of Gothenberg in Sweden.
 For the full diet plan, don’t miss Eat This, Not That!
 When You’re Expecting.

-Myth #7: Ice cream is
+Myth #7: Ice Cream is Too Fattening

 Fact: The burning question—right?
 Of course you can eat ice cream!